harshasoftware/tarotforge/docs/BUG_FIXES_TAB_SWITCHING_VIDEO_CONTROLS.md

 ## Summary of All Fixes (Chronological)

-### Phase 1: Basic Modal Fixes
+### Phase 1: Basic Modal Fixes (KEPT)
 - Removed `preventDefault`/`stopPropagation` from modal handlers
-- Added window focus/blur event listeners
 - Enhanced pointer-events management
+- These changes were good and remain in the codebase

-### Phase 2: Video Controls
+### Phase 2: Video Controls (KEPT)
 - Added explicit pointer-events to video control overlays
 - Fixed z-index layering
 - Enhanced button click handlers
+- These fixes solved real video control issues

-### Phase 3: Canvas Interactions (SUPER NUCLEAR OPTION)
+### Phase 3: Canvas Interactions - THE MISTAKE
-- **Problem Scope Expansion:** Discovered canvas-related interactions also broken
+- **Problem Identified:** Canvas interactions broken after tab switch
-- **Root Cause:** React's root event delegation system disrupted by tab switching
+- **Wrong Assumption:** React's event system breaks on tab switching
-- **Solution:**
+- **Failed Attempts:**
-  1. Force component remounting with canvas key
-  2. Clear pointer-events from ALL DOM elements
-  3. Dispatch real MouseEvent (not generic Event) to React root
-  4. Force document.body focus with tabindex
-  5. Native DOM backup listener using capture phase
-- **Key Insight:** Generic `Event` objects don't trigger React's delegation; must use `MouseEvent`
-- **Backup Strategy:** Native listener operates independently when React fails

-### Approaches Tried (Before Success)
-1. ❌ Remove preventDefault/stopPropagation only
+  1. ❌ Added visibility handlers to remount components
-2. ❌ Use flushSync for state updates (wrong import, then removed)
+  2. ❌ Used flushSync for state updates
-3. ❌ Remount canvas with key only
+  3. ❌ Added canvasKey to force remounts
-4. ❌ Dispatch generic Event objects
+  4. ❌ Dispatched synthetic events
-5. ✅ **SUPER NUCLEAR:** All of the above + real MouseEvent + native backup
+  5. ❌ "Super Nuclear Option" - caused worse side effects

+### Phase 4: THE ACTUAL FIX (FINAL - FOR REAL THIS TIME)
+- **Critical Discovery:** User reported "viewdetail button also broken" + "canvas completely frozen"
+- **Aha Moment:** View Detail button was NEVER touched by our "fixes"
+- **Real Root Cause Found:** Stale closures in custom hooks
+  - `useReadingRoomKeyboardShortcuts.ts` - 35+ callbacks in dependency array
+  - `useDocumentMouseListeners.ts` - 4 callbacks in dependency array
+  - Callbacks not memoized → useEffect re-runs → cleanup removes CURRENT listeners → no listeners remain
+- **Solution:** Use ref pattern to prevent stale closures
+  - Created refs for ALL callbacks
+  - Updated refs outside useEffect
+  - Used `.current` in event handlers
+  - Removed callbacks from dependency arrays
+- **Cleanup:** Also removed all the unnecessary "fixes" from Phase 3
+- **Result:** ✅ All interactions work after tab switching

+### Key Lessons Learned

+**Lesson 1: "Debug the symptom, not the assumption"**
+- We assumed tab switching broke React's event system
+- Reality: Pre-existing stale closure bug that tab switching exposed

+**Lesson 2: "When untouched code breaks, look deeper"**
+- View Detail button was never modified but still broke
+- This was the clue that our "fixes" weren't addressing the real issue

+**Lesson 3: "The ref pattern prevents stale closures"**
+- Callbacks in dependency arrays are dangerous
+- Use refs to keep callbacks current without triggering re-renders
+- This is a common React pattern for document-level event listeners

+**Lesson 4: "Sometimes you need to undo your fixes to find the real problem"**
+- Removing our "fixes" didn't solve it (we tried that first)
+- But it simplified the code enough to see the real issue
+- The combination of cleanup + proper fix was the answer

 ---